syncfusion-content/maui-docs/MAUI/Range-Selector/thumb-and-overlay.md

 ## Thumb overlay color

-You can change the color of the thumb overlay in the range selector using the [`Fill`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderThumbOverlayStyle.html#Syncfusion_Maui_Sliders_SliderThumbOverlayStyle_Fill) property of the [`ThumbOverlayStyle`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderThumbOverlayStyle.html) class.
+You can change the color of the thumb overlay in the Range Selector using the [`Fill`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderThumbOverlayStyle.html#Syncfusion_Maui_Sliders_SliderThumbOverlayStyle_Fill) property of the [`ThumbOverlayStyle`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderThumbOverlayStyle.html) class.

 {% tabs %}